Talent Studio 2026:

 Piano

 Pianist Vladimir Petrov is a laureate and Audience Prize winner of the Ferruccio Busoni International Piano Competition.
-He has performed at venues including Carnegie Hall, the Palacio de Bellas Artes in Mexico City, Salle Cortot in Paris, and the Great Hall of the Moscow State Conservatory.
+He performs internationally across Europe, Asia, and the Americas, including Carnegie Hall, the Palacio de Bellas Artes in Mexico City, Salle Cortot in Paris, and the Great Hall of the Moscow State Conservatory.
 He has worked with conductors Valery Gergiev, Lanfranco Marcelletti, and Tito Muñoz, among others.

 Violin